Helping Communities Respond to Climate Change

 Called COREDAR, the project is creating a checklist to allow policy-makers and researchers to systematically gather climate change information and put it into a form that helps inform the public and point the way ahead.

-COREDAR—Communicating Risk of Climate Change and Engaging Stakeholders in Framing Community-based Adaptation Strategies—is a collaboration between the Center for Earth Science and Information Network at Columbia University and Anna University’s Centre for Climate Change and Adaptation Research in Chennai, India.
+COREDAR—Communicating Risk of Climate Change and Engaging Stakeholders in Framing Community-based Adaptation Strategies—is a collaboration between the Center for International Earth Science Information Network at Columbia University and Anna University’s Centre for Climate Change and Adaptation Research in Chennai, India.
 It has been funded by the U.S. Department of State and the Government of India, through the Fulbright-Nehru Postdoctoral Program 2015–2016.

 The program sets out three important questions from the lens of sea-level rise and community-based adaptation: